 - 1 Rule 14-721.
-Unauthorized immigrants. - 2 (a) An Applicant who is not lawfully present in the United States may be admitted - 3 to the Bar if she or he: - 4 (a)(1) is otherwise qualified for admission under these rules; - 5 (a)(2) has received documented employment authorization from the United - 6 States Citizenship and Immigration Services (USCIS); - 7 (b) Unauthorized immigrants who do not meet all of the above conditions are - 8 ineligible for admission in accordance with federal law.
+Unauthorized immigrants. - 2 (a) An Applicant who is not lawfully present in the United States may be admitted - 3 to the Bar if she or he: - 4 (a)(1) is otherwise qualified for admission under these rules; - 5 (a)(2) was brought to the United States as a minor and has continuously - 6 resided in the United States since that time; and - 7 (a)(3) has received documented employment authorization from the - 8 United States Citizenship and Immigration Services (USCIS); - 9 (b) Unauthorized immigrants who do not meet all of the above conditions are - ineligible for admission in accordance with federal law.